webuild-consortium/architecture/adr/document-formats.md

 ## Context

-To issue PID, LPID, QeAA, PuB-eAA and eAA (“digital document” henceforth), it is necessary to specify a digital document format such as mdoc or a JWT-based one.
+To issue PID (including LPID) and eAA (including QeAA and PuB-EAA), it is necessary to specify a digital document format such as mdoc or a JWT-based one.
 While the EUDI implementing acts specify baseline standards, these specifications may not suffice for WE BUILD.
 For example, some specified standards need further profiling for interoperability.
 For some WE BUILD use cases, other standards may be necessary, for example to enable asynchronous interactions with EU Business Wallets, or to enable legal, technical and semantic interoperability with existing systems.

 Several WP4 groups are stakeholders in this, for example: